slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A startup isn’t really a company at all.
 A startup is a set of founders with hopefully a set of proprietary insights that are a result of them living in the future.
 Most of the great startups come from a great insight and a great insight usually occurs when someone is living in the future and they notice something that’s missing."*

-> *"Don't open a shop unless you know how to smile."
+> *"Don’t open a shop unless you know how to smile."
 -- Proverb*

 > *"Microsoft is always two years away from failure."
 -- Bill Gates*

-> *"You can't just ask customers what they want and then try to give that to them.
-By the time you get it built, they'll want something new."
+> *"You can’t just ask customers what they want and then try to give that to them.
+By the time you get it built, they’ll want something new."
 -- Steve Jobs*